-In the event of an alleged breach by an officer, the matter will be considered by the Chief Executive, as Head of Paid Service, following consultation with the Service Director: Legal & Governance, in accordance with the Council's disciplinary rules and procedures.
+In the event of an alleged breach by an officer, the matter will be considered by the Chief Executive following consultation with the Service Director: Legal & Business Operations, in accordance with the Council's disciplinary rules and procedures.

 8. FURTHER GUIDANCE